WELCOME TO THEOLOGICAL PERSPECTIVES

 Some see this as a “great apostasy” occurring before the parousia.
 However, this is speculative as we don’t know how many actually turned away from the faith.
 When Christ used the word “many” there is no way we can know how many He had in mind.
 The Greek word rendered “many” appears 361 times in the NT narrative in a great variety of contexts.
 Sometimes “many” is seen as identifying a few and sometimes as identifying a large number.

-What is of concern as to the validity of the Roman/Jewish war being the fulfilment of the Olivet Discourse, the Revelation and the many NT Scriptures that appear to be associated with the war is that when Christian writing does again appear early in the second century, there is no mention of the return of Christ, a resurrection/rapture having occurred or even a judgement having been exacted against the Jews.
+What is of concern as to the validity of the Roman/Jewish war being the fulfillment of the Olivet Discourse, the Revelation and the many NT Scriptures that appear to be associated with the war is that when Christian writing does again appear early in the second century, there is no mention of the return of Christ, a resurrection/rapture having occurred or even a judgement having been exacted against the Jews.
 Instead, we see church leadership writing about a yet future return of Christ and all associated events.

 Preterist view seen as problematic: